 1. Is it too late to increase milk supply?

 Milk supply usually peaks around four weeks postpartum.
 If enough milk is not removed during this time, your breasts may make less milk.
 Though not fully guaranteed, milk supply enhancement techniques such as removing milk from the breast may improve supply; the earlier you start, the higher the chances.
-Even if you start late, milk production might increase, but you may be unable to make more milk (3).
+Even if you start late, milk production might increase, but you may be unable to make more milk (4).

 2. Do eggs increase breast milk?

 Eggs are easy-to-eat, protein-rich food.
-They contain nutrients such as choline, lutein, vitamins B12 and D, folate, and riboflavin and may help boost milk production (1).
+They contain nutrients such as choline, lutein, vitamins B12 and D, folate, and riboflavin and may help boost milk production (2).

-3. What to avoid eating while breastfeeding?
+3. What should I avoid eating when breastfeeding?

 Plenty of tasty and effective galactagogue recipes are available for breastfeeding mothers.
 Some popular ones are pumpkin oatmeal lactation smoothie, finger millet and blueberry pancake, lactation cookies, nursing omelets, fruit and nut lactation shake, and lactation muffins.
 These foods and beverages will provide you with various nutrients to help improve your breast milk flow.
 When consumed as part of a balanced diet, these recipes may also help with your postpartum recovery and enable you to satisfy your hunger pangs in a healthy manner.